drakkan/sftpgo/docs/custom-actions.md

 - `target_path`, non-empty for `rename` action
 - `ssh_cmd`, non-empty for `ssh_cmd` action

-The `command` can also read the following environment variables:
+The external program can also read the following environment variables:

 - `SFTPGO_ACTION`
 - `SFTPGO_ACTION_USERNAME`